Bren-Square/Python/README.md

 A wordcloud generator that I made when I was bored.
 It scrapes Reddit and grabs the most frequent words for the past hour from top level comments and then creates a wordcloud from that.

 Documentation for setup coming when I have free time (which is never).

+Eventually, I will get around to documenting the rest of this.
+I hope.